 Determining the exact size of orthodontic wires based on the sizes of brackets and braces, as well as trying to create smooth and even surfaces in the wires, seem to solve this problem.

-Orthodontic wires are divided into three general categories in terms of cross section: round wire, square wire, and rectangular wire.
+Orthodontic wires are divided into three general categories in terms of cross section.
+These are the following: round wire, square wire, and rectangular wire.

 The cross-section of these wires is completely round and they are usually used in the early stages of orthodontic treatment for regular alignment of the teeth.
 Round wires, due to their greater elasticity compared to other wires, are suitable for uniform coverage of all teeth.

-Although at first glance it may seem that round orthodontic wires are a good choice due to better slip and less friction, it must be pointed out that these wires do not have the ability to apply a controlled pressure for movement of the teeth due to the lack of torque control on the bracket.
+Although, it may seem at first glance that round orthodontic wires are a good choice due to better slip and less friction.
+However, these wires do not have the ability to apply a controlled pressure for movement of the teeth due to the lack of torque control on the bracket.

 Square orthodontic wire